 To celebrate our ‘Empowerment’ box, I’ve been interviewing a range of inspiring women this month.
 I’ve already spoken to Scarlett Curtis and Georgie Coleridge Cole.
-Today though, I’ll be chatting to founders of natural beauty brand BYBI, Elsie and Dominika.
+Today though, I’ll be chatting to BYBI founders, Elsie and Dominika.

 Together, these two friends expanded their clean beauty blog into a 100% natural, vegan and cruelty-free beauty brand, developing products that empower people to take control of what they put on their skin.